Managing ZooKeeper hosts

 -

-updateMask: Comma-separated list of settings you want to update.Specify the relevant parameters:
+updateMask: Comma-separated string of settings you want to update.Specify the relevant parameters:

 configSpec.zookeeper.resources.resourcePresetId: To change the ZooKeeper host class.configSpec.zookeeper.resources.diskTypeId: To change the disk type for ZooKeeper hosts.configSpec.zookeeper.resources.diskSize: To change the ZooKeeper storage size.